Canarium: Benefits, Uses & Safety

 With Canarium, good placement means thinking about mature size, maintenance rhythm, and how neighboring plants change the feel and function of the space.
 A plant can be healthy on its own and still be poorly placed within the broader composition.

-Scientific Research & Evidence Base
+16Canarium: Scientific Evidence

 The evidence matrix points to several recurring themes: Anti-inflammatory properties of Black Dammar resin.
 Ethnobotanical survey, Phytochemical analysis.
 Traditional Use / In vitro (related species).
 While direct clinical trials on C. strictum resin are limited, its triterpenoid content suggests anti-inflammatory potential, supported by traditional applications and studies on similar resins.
 Antiseptic and wound healing effects when applied topically.
 Observational traditional practices.
 Traditional Use / Anecdotal.
 The resin is traditionally used as a protective and healing agent for minor skin injuries, forming a physical barrier and potentially offering antimicrobial benefits.
 Respiratory support as an expectorant when inhaled as incense.
 Historical texts, Ethnobotanical accounts.
 Traditional Use.
 Burning the resin has been a long-standing practice for clearing respiratory passages and alleviating congestion, attributed to its aromatic volatile compounds.
 Aromatic effects promoting relaxation and stress reduction.
 Aromatherapy practice, Cultural use observation.
 Traditional Use / Experiential.
 The unique, sweet fragrance of Black Dammar resin is widely appreciated for its calming and grounding effects, used in meditation and relaxation rituals.